-- Standards of Progress for Entrance to the Junior Class (or the Fifth Semester) 15 Courses, including at least five of the Ways of Knowing Requirements, and declaration of a major, and 1.80 cumulative grade point average. - Standards of Progress for Entrance to the Senior Class (or the Seventh Semester) For May graduation, 24 courses; for August graduation, 22 courses.
+Standards of Progress for Entrance to the Junior Class (or the Fifth Semester) 15 Courses (13 for students actively registered for Davidson College courses in both fall 2020 and spring 2021), including at least five of the Ways of Knowing Requirements, and declaration of a major, and 1.80 cumulative grade point average.

+Standards of Progress for Entrance to the Senior Class (or the Seventh Semester) For May graduation, 24 courses; for August graduation, 22 courses.